collindching/multilevel-modeling/README.md

 ## Multilevel Modeling Learning Plan

-Multilevel models, AKA hierarchical linear models, linear mixed effect models, or linear mixed models, are an application of linear regression for multilevel data.
-Data is considered multilevel if it has a grouped structure (like students --> school --> county), or it arises from repeated measurements.
-The modeler is often interested in studying the groups, in addition to the individual observations, in the data.
+Multilevel models, or linear mixed models, are a type of regression used to model grouped data.

 Here is a learning plan for better understanding the motivation, basic theory and assumptions, and applications for multilevel models.
 The end of this lesson plan should culminate in a couple blog posts, as well as a side project.